buildpacks/rfcs/text/0000-flatten-feature.md

     C --> BPE[BP4]
 ```

-Until now, when a buildpack like this is being shipped  into an OCI image every individual buildpack is being saved in one layer, as a result we will have:
+Until now, when a Buildpack like this is being shipped into a Builder every individual Buildpack is being saved in one layer, as a result we will have:

 $$
 layer_1 = [CB_1] \\